sedc-codecademy/mkwd12-04-ajs/G3/Class07/README.md

 There is a JSON with products.
 Make a call and get the following data from it:

-* All laptops in stock ordered by price descending
+* All laptops, ordered by price descending
 * The first grocery item
 * Index of the first "Samsung" smartphone
 * Check if there is any item from the brand "Sony"